NVIDIA/cutlass/media/docs/cpp/profiler.md

 The detailed definition of the three instantiation levels controlling cluster shape and instruction shape can be found in [sm100_shapes.py](https://github.com/NVIDIA/cutlass/tree/main/python/cutlass_library/sm100_shapes.py).

-You can use `python/cutlass_library/generator.py` to test your `DCUTLASS_LIBRARY_KERNELS` filter string (useful if your cmake build is taking too long because it's generating too many irrelevant kernels):
+You can use `python/cutlass_library/generator.py` to test your `DCUTLASS_LIBRARY_KERNELS` filter string (useful if your cmake build is taking too long because it's generating too many kernels you don't need):

 ```
 python python/cutlass_library/generator.py \